brandonm4478/brandonm4478.github.io/_posts/2018-10-21-weekly-reflection-05.md

 I made the flags for the Holy Roman Empire, Austria-Hungary, German Empire, and Italy.
 I think they turned out really well, especially the German Empire Flag.
 <img src="https://i.imgur.com/ujIjzx0.png">

+I'm not really having many challenges and I'm pushing myself to learn a lot more.